 Mobile payments are all the rage these days; but with some forms working at one register and not another, it can be confusing.
-However, I’ve recently had the chance to test out a mobile payment technology that has intrigued me for a while and should be of interest to rewards enthusiasts & travelers: Samsung pay.
+However, I’vehad the chance to use a mobile payment technology over the past couple of years that should be of interest to rewards enthusiasts & travelers: Samsung pay.
 Samsung Pay is awesome, and just about anyone with an Android

 or Apple smartphone (See update below; Samsung Pay is blocked on iPhones) in the US can get it and use it.
 After my initial experiences, it’ll be a game-changer in my household.

 What is it and how is it different?

 Like Apple Pay and Google Pay (formerly called Android Pay), Samsung Pay is a mobile payment technology that allows you to use a mobile device to pay for in-store purchases.
 However, Samsung Pay is significantly different from its competitors in the way the technology works.

 Apple Pay and Google Pay, which are designed for iPhones and Android phones, rely on a technology called NFC (Near-field communication).
 I’m not a true techie, but my layman’s understanding is that this requires a credit card terminal equipped with this special NFC technology so you can tap your phone to it and pay.
 While newer terminals with this capability are being installed more widely all the time, the fact is that many places do not yet have the equipment to accept Apple Pay and Android Pay, and not everyone who has the equipment actually seems to have it enabled.